sahaavi/Supply-Chain-Analytics-in-Tableau/README.md

 ## Customer Analysis:

-- Create a map visualization to display the distribution of customers across different customer markets and regions.
+- Create a map visualization to display the distribution of customers across different customer markets.
 - Visualize customer country-wise sales using bar charts or treemaps.
+- Analyze number of customers over time.
 - Analyze customer loyalty and retention by visualizing customer ID count over time.

 ## Order Analysis: